picture of pumpkins lit up on halloween night.

 Like GearBrain on Facebook

-Halloween is almost upon us and now is the time to break out the decorations and horror flick marathons.
-While spiderwebs, pumpkins and costume makeup are great ways to decorate your home for the night of fright, why not change things up this year by adding new technology that can provide over the top experiences for the soon-to-be trick-or-treaters.
+Halloween is almost upon us, and now is the time to break out the decorations and horror-flick marathons.
+While spiderwebs, pumpkins, and costume makeup are great ways to decorate your home for the night of fright, why not change things up this year by adding new technology to provide over-the-top experiences for the soon-to-be trick-or-treaters?
 Here are some ideas we came up with to make your smart home the talk of the neighborhood.
-Check out these new smart devices and system which are easy to setup and get you into the Halloween spirit this year.
+Check out these new smart devices and systems, which are easy to set up and get you into the Halloween spirit this year.

 Decorative Video Doorbells